7 Common Problems & Solutions of SPF Roofing

 The spray application of SPF roofing means that the wind could carry to spray onto cars and other surfaces.
 While this does not pose a health concern, it is a concern for surrounding property.

 Solution: There are multiple ways to prevent this from happening.
-Have a discussion with your contractor to ensure that they utilize industry best practices to prevent overspray.
+Discuss with your contractor to ensure that they utilize industry best practices to prevent overspray.
 If it does happen, your contractor should cover cleanup costs.

 4. Upfront Costs

-For an average 20,000 sq. foot commercial roof, it will usually cost between $4.00 and $7.00 per square foot in materials and labor to install a typical SPF roofing system.
+The cost of a spray foam roof is usually between $4.00 and $7.00 per square foot.
 Compared to other flat roofing systems, this upfront cost can be higher.

 Solution: An SPF roof pays for itself quickly with energy savings and longevity of the roof.
 You can work with your contractor to calculate potential energy savings to make sure you installed the right thickness of SPF.

 SPF roofing systems should be regularly inspected whether there is known damage or not–especially after severe weather events that could cause damage, such as hail storms, tornadoes, and hurricanes.
 Punctures and damage should be caught early to prevent leaking into the facility.

 Solution: Most contractors have maintenance plans and warranties to keep your roofing system in decent shape.
 West Roofing System’s M.a.R.S.
 Program offers multiple packages to fit your needs.

 The foam used for roofing has a compression strength of 50-60 Pounds per Square Inch (PSI).
 This is similar to the strength of the pegs your refrigerator sits on.